 So, “Get used to pain!” is good advice.
 You won’t hear it from the mainstream CMT organizations.
 But seriously, it is good advice and there are people who specialize in it.

 (A sidenote: I am on the waitlist to see the folks connected with Dr. Douglas Zochodne‘s lab at the University of Alberta.
 He has written the book on nerve regeneration, so that will be interesting to get into — someday.)

 Why is is so hard to be clear — about CMT?

 As an example of what I’m griping about, take the stories coming out of Dr. Stephen Züchner’s research group and their discovery of a new genetic cause of a type of CMT2.
-I wrote about this back in June.
+Or distal hereditary motor neuropathy (dHMN).
+Or “SORD deficiency.”
+I wrote about this back in June 2020.
 Since then, all the US-based CMT-related non-profits have circulated mostly opaque internet and newsletter “content” about Züchner’s results.
-The single most informative piece I’ve found on it comes from the Muscular Dystrophy Association where they did a fine interview and let Züchner speak clearly in response to good albeit general questions.
-Thank you Dr, Züchner!
+The single most informative piece I’ve found on it comes from the Muscular Dystrophy Association where they did a fine interview and let Züchner speak clearly in response to good (albeit general) questions.
+Thank you, Dr. Züchner!

 Small steps for most of us, but huge for a few CMTers